Half-Shot/dav-slideshow/README.md

  - Webapp doesn't require the user to authenticate (ideal for dashboards like Home Assistant).
  - Automatically rechecks album periodically.
  - Parses the capture date straight from the image and presents it.
+ - Automatically transcodes to WebP if you have the optional `sharp` package installed (and your browser supports it).

 ## Getting started